rayblake800/Pocket-Home-Bismuth-Vanilla/docs/Modules.md

 The Password module securely creates, validates, and updates the Pocket-Home application password.

 #### [Theme](./modules/Theme.md)
 The Theme module controls the general appearance of the application in all ways unrelated to layout.
-This module is responsible for selecting configurable UI image assets and colors.
+This module is responsible for selecting configurable UI image assets and colours.

 #### [Info](./modules/Info.md)
 The Info module provides components that show information to the user.